 Historically, the Namekagon was one of the most traveled rivers in the state.
-Since the time when Native Americans first settled the region, the river has provided an important segment of the river travel routes from northern Wisconsin to the St Croix River and on to the Mississippi River.
-Besides the Native Americans, European explorers, fur traders and missionaries traveled the river until the eventual arrival of the lumberjacks in the 1800's, when the loggers used the river to float timber down to the St. Croix and Mississippi Rivers.
+The river has provided an important segment of the river travel routes from northern Wisconsin to the St Croix River and on to the Mississippi River since the time when Native Americans first settled the region.
+Besides Native Americans; European explorers, fur traders, and missionaries traveled the river until the eventual arrival of the lumberjacks in the 1800's, when the loggers used the river to float timber down to the St. Croix and Mississippi Rivers.

 The upper reaches (N1) are best in May and June, thereafter following an extended rainfall from July through September.
 The rest of the river is usually navigable throughout the warm-weather season.